Aditya-138-12/bytebusters/README.md

 Use Here: [ByteBusters](https://aditya-138-12.github.io/bytebusters/)

-## Save all the images in a folder Named "images"
+## Save all the images in a folder Named "images".

 Ensure that all images used in the project are stored in a directory named `images`.